Kriteeka/Nepal_Airports/README.md

-The images show maps that reveal where all the airports in Nepal are located.
+The images shows maps that reveal where all the airports in Nepal are located

 https://kriteeka.github.io/Nepal_Airports/